ossec/ossec-docs/docs/manual/agent/index.rst

 Agents
 ======

-Their are two types of agents within OSSEC: agents/agentless.
-Agents are full installation on many servers that report back to a central OSSEC server utlizing OSSEC encryped message protocol.
-Agentless are process that gathers infomation from remote systems use any RPC method be it ssh, snmp rdp, wmi, and what ever can be scripted.
+Their are two types of agents within OSSEC: installable agents and agentless agents.
+Installable agents are installed on hosts, and they report back to a central OSSEC server via the OSSEC encryped message protocol.
+Agentless agents require no installation on remote hosts.
+They are processes initiated from the OSSEC manager, which gather infomation from remote systems, and use any RPC method (e.g. ssh, snmp rdp, wmi).

 **Agent**